mchjohnson13/AmazonVine_Analysis/README.md

 The purpose of this analysis was to determine if there is a bias in Vine members to give a 5-star review.

 The analysis was performed on a baby product.
-By
 ## Results
 !['5-star-reviews_analysis.PNG'](./Resources/5-star-review_analysis.PNG)
 * The total number of Vine member reivews in this dataset was 463, and non-Vine members was 25,094.